The latest information about government regulations can be found on this page, which is regularly updated.

 During the current COVID-19 outbreak and lockdown, social distancing does not mean that sessions have to stop for current and new clients.
-This page sets out my relevant duties as a psychotherapist in this situation; how we will manage online and phone sessions; and lastly, since many of us are spending a great deal longer on the internet during the outbreak, some tips to keep yourself safe from scammers.
+This page sets out the latest update; then my relevant duties as a psychotherapist in this situation; how we will manage online and phone sessions; and lastly, since many of us are spending a great deal longer on the internet during the outbreak, some tips to keep yourself safe from scammers.